Wal Fife: Political career

-Fife was elected as the member for Wagga Wagga in the New South Wales Legislative Assembly in 1957.
+Fife was elected as the member for Wagga Wagga in the New South Wales Legislative Assembly in a 1957 by-election.
 He was Minister for Mines from June 1967 to January 1975, Minister for Conservation from March 1971 to June 1972, Minister for Power from June 1972 to January 1975 and Minister for Transport and Minister for Highways from January 1975 until his retirement from the New South Wales Parliament in October 1975.
 Under his ministership many rural railway stations were closed.

-The member for the federal seat of Farrer David Fairbairn had announced his resignation and Fife was pre-selected as the Liberal candidate for the next federal election.
+After the longtime member for the federal seat of Farrer, David Fairbairn, announced his retirement, Fife was pre-selected as the Liberal candidate for the next federal election.

 Fife was elected to the Australian House of Representatives as the member for Farrer at the election on 13 December 1975.
 He was Minister for Business and Consumer Affairs from July 1977 to December 1979, Minister for Education from December 1979 to May 1982 and Minister for Aviation from May 1982 until the defeat of the Fraser government at the March 1983 election.
 Following an electoral distribution that moved Wagga Wagga into the Division of Hume, he stood for and won that seat at the 1984 election.
 His role in Opposition included a stint as Deputy Leader of the Opposition in the House of Representatives between May 1989 and April 1990, since Liberal deputy leader Fred Chaney was still a Senator.